Brown University Orchestra

-Incoming students are encouraged to visit the Orchestra Open House (Thursday, September 6 from 5-6pm in Alumnae Hall), where they can meet conductor Mark Seto as well as upperclassmen in the orchestra.
+Incoming students are encouraged to visit the Orchestra Open House (held every September in Alumnae Hall), where they can meet conductor Mark Seto as well as upperclassmen in the orchestra.
 Please audition!
 We accept large numbers of new members every year, and chair placement is not determined by class year.
 First-year students have the same shot as everyone else who auditions.
 Although orchestra is a time commitment, students taking the most difficult course loads at Brown still find the time to perform.

 A practical study of the orchestral repertoire from Bach to the present, offered through rehearsals and performances.
 Enrollment is by audition and written permission.
 Restricted to skilled instrumentalists.
 May be repeated once for credit.
 Written permission required.
 S/NC.